-Students who receive federal financial aid are subject to a pro-rata return of federal funds through the 60% period of each term or semester, as described in the Withdrawal from La Verne by Financial Aid Recipients section of this catalog.
-The 60% period is calculated by dividing the number of days enrolled in the term by the total number of days within the term.
-The amount of funds that must be returned is determined by dividing the number of days in the term or semester that the student was not enrolled by the total number of days in the term or semester.
-The

-Financial Aid Office will calculate the amount of the refund to the financial aid programs.
+Students who receive federal financial aid are subject to a pro-rata return of federal funds through the 60% period of the student's enrollment in the semester, as described in the Withdrawal from La Verne by Financial Aid Recipients section of this catalog.
+The 60% period is determined by the number of days the student is enrolled in the semester multiplied by a factor of 0.6 and rounded up to whole days.
+The amount of funds that must be returned is determined by dividing the number of days in the semester that the student was not in attendance by the total number of days in the semester for which the student was enrolled.
+The Financial Aid Office will calculate the amount of the refund to the financial aid programs.

-If a student drops classes after the tuition credit period, but before the 60% period of a term, the student will be charged for the entire amount of tuition, but a prorated portion of the financial aid will be returned to the Title IV Program.
+If a student drops classes after the tuition credit period, but before the 60% period of their enrollment, the student will be charged for the entire amount of tuition, but a prorated portion of the financial aid must be returned to the Title IV Program.